Browser does not support script.

 If you have something that might fall into the grey literature category or think this format might be helpful in disseminating findings of your research, then please get in touch.

-If you have an active Pure profile, then please add details of the output to Pure and forward your request to us – making sure to include the Pure ID (email: email@example.com or firstname.lastname@example.org).
+If you have an active Pure profile, then please add details of the output to Pure and forward your request to us – making sure to include the Pure ID (email: email@example.com).

-Please go to our Pure for REF2021 page to see how to deposit and add details of a research output to Pure.
+Please go to our Pure for REF page to see how to deposit and add details of a research output to Pure.

-More generally, for more information or to find out if your output is eligible for a DOI, please contact the Research Support team (email: email@example.com or firstname.lastname@example.org).
+More generally, for more information or to find out if your output is eligible for a DOI, please contact the Research Support team (email: firstname.lastname@example.org).